What is Multiple Linear Regression?

 2. The independent variables are not highly correlated with each other

-The data should not show multicollinearity, which occurs when the independent variables (explanatory variables) are highly correlated to one another.
-When independent variables show multicollinearity, there will be problems in figuring out the specific variable that contributes to the variance in the dependent variable.
+The data should not show multicollinearity, which occurs when the independent variables (explanatory variables) are highly correlated.
+When independent variables show multicollinearity, there will be problems figuring out the specific variable that contributes to the variance in the dependent variable.
 The best method to test for the assumption is the Variance Inflation Factor method.

 3. The variance of the residuals is constant